What is Managed Retreat?

 Our group was funded by the Japan Foundation Center for Global Partnership to study post-tsunami community relocations in Japan, as well as flood mitigation and relocation efforts in the US, in order to compare and contrast different national approaches.
 US researchers joined Japanese colleagues in the Tohoku region during November of 2018 to assess tsunami recovery efforts, and Japanese and Australian colleagues and US colleagues toured floodplain relocation towns in the US Midwest in May of 2019.

-We are helping organize a symposium in Tokyo on November 20, 2019, as well as a forum in Washington DC on April 14, 2020, to share the lessons learned during our research collaboration with an international audience.
+We held a symposium in Tokyo on November 20, 2019, and are looking forward to co-hosting a forum in Washington DC on April 8, 2022, to share the lessons learned during our research collaboration with an international audience.

 Pinter et al, 2019.
 Large-scale managed retreat and structural protection following the 2011 Japan tsunami.
 Natural Hazards 96: 1429.